William Hartley (martyr): Life

 At eighteen he matriculated at St John's College, Oxford, where he became a chaplain.
-Being removed by the vice-chancellor, Tobias Matthew, in 1579 n suspicion of Catholic tendencies, he went to Reims in August, was ordained at Châlons on 24 February 1580, and returned to England in June of that year.
+Being removed by the vice-chancellor, Tobias Matthew, in 1579 on suspicion of Catholic tendencies, he went to Reims in August, was ordained at Châlons on 24 February 1580, and returned to England in June of that year.

 Hartley helped Robert Parsons and Edmund Campion in printing and distributing their books in England.
 On 4 August 1581 (Pollen gives 13 August) a search of Stonor Park in Oxfordshire found the press on which Campion's Decem Rationes had been printed.
 Hartley, along with members of the Stonor family, printers and some servants, were arrested at Stonor Park.
 Hartley was sent to Marshalsea Prison, London.
 Here he was detected saying Mass in a cell before Lord Vaux, and for this he was laid in irons on 5 December 1583.
 He was indicted for conspiracy, despite the fact that he had already been imprisoned in the Marshalsea at the time the alleged conspiracy took place.

 In January 1585, he was sent into exile and put on board a ship at Tower Wharf bound for Normandy.
 He then spent some little time at Reims, recovering his health, and made a pilgrimage to Rome on 15 April 1586, before returning to the English mission.

 In September 1588, he was arrested in Holborn, London, and, as his friend Father Warford said, incurred the suspicion of having apostatized.
 In the aftermath of the Armada, Hartley was executed at Shoreditch on 5 October 1588.